KouroshGsaffar/REST-APIs-with-FLask-and-Python/README.md

 # REST-APIs-with-FLask-and-Python
-These are the exercises and assignments i have done during the follwoing course.
+These are the exercises and assignments I have done during the follwoing course.

 Udemy Course - REST APIs with Flask and Python
 Build professional REST APIs with Python, Flask, Flask-RESTful, and Flask-SQLAlchemy